 Concurrency settings are not suitable for every application, and using these settings requires a thorough analysis of your application.
 For details, see Execution Order and Concurrency, which includes important guidelines for using the concurrency options.

-As shown in the diagram below (depicting one of the operator's sample applications), the operator has one input port and two output ports to communicate with the surrounding application.
+As shown in the diagram below, the operator has one input port and two output ports to communicate with the surrounding application.

 The XML to Tuple operator's ports are used as follows: